damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

 ### **1. How does the assembly instruction look like?**

-- **Definition:** *The instructions included with a product to show visually and with words and text how to assemble the product.*
+- **Definition:** *The instructions show visually and with words and text how to assemble the product.*

 - **Comments:**

   - *Assembly instructions could illustrate assembling the hardware and using the hardware.
-It consists electronical and mechanical assembly.*
+It consists of electrical and mechanical assembly.*

  ```
   Metadata: